 Understanding of climate system processes has also improved.
 For example, in 1990 very little was known about how the deep ocean responds to climate change.
-Today, reconstructions of deep ocean temperatures extend as far back as 1871.
-We now know that the oceans absorb most of the excess energy trapped by greenhouse gases and that even the deep ocean is warming up.
+Today, reconstructions of deep-ocean temperatures extend as far back as 1871.
+We now know that the oceans absorb most of the excess energy trapped by GHGs and that even the deep ocean is warming up.
 As another example, in 1990, relatively little was known about exactly how or when the gigantic ice sheets of Greenland and Antarctica would respond to warming.
-Today, much more data and better models of ice sheet behaviour reveal unexpectedly high melt rates that will lead to major changes within this century, including substantial sea level rise (see FAQ 9.2).
+Today, much more data and better models of ice-sheet behaviour reveal unexpectedly high melt rates that will lead to major changes within this century, including substantial sea level rise (FAQ 9.2).

 The major natural factors contributing to climate change on time scales of decades to centuries are volcanic eruptions and variations in the sun’s energy output.
 Today, data show that changes in incoming solar energy since 1900 have contributed only slightly to global warming, and they exhibit a slight downward trend since the 1970s.
 Data also show that major volcanic eruptions have sometimes cooled the entire planet for relatively short periods of time (typically several years) by erupting aerosols (tiny airborne particles) high into the atmosphere.

-The main human causes of climate change are the heat-absorbing greenhouse gases released by fossil fuel combustion, deforestation, and agriculture, which warm the planet, and aerosols such as sulphate from burning coal, which have a short-term cooling effect that partially counteracts human-caused warming.
-Since 1990, we have more and better observations of these human factors as well as improved historical records, resulting in more precise estimates of human influences on the climate system (see FAQ 3.1).
+The main human causes of climate change are the heat-absorbing GHGs released by fossil fuel combustion, deforestation, and agriculture, which warm the planet; and aerosols such as sulphate from burning coal, which have a short-term cooling effect that partially counteracts human-caused warming.
+Since 1990, we have more and better observations of these human factors as well as improved historical records, resulting in more precise estimates of human influences on the climate system (FAQ 3.1).

 While most climate models in 1990 focused on the atmosphere, using highly simplified representations of oceans and land surfaces, today’s Earth system simulations include detailed models of oceans, ice, snow, vegetation and many other variables.
 An important test of models is their ability to simulate Earth’s climate over the period of instrumental records (since about 1850).
 Several rounds of such testing have taken place since 1990, and the testing itself has become much more rigorous and extensive.
-As a group and at large scales, models have predicted the observed changes well in these tests (see FAQ 3.3).
+As a group and at large scales, models have predicted the observed changes well in these tests (FAQ 3.3).
 Since there is no way to do a controlled laboratory experiment on the actual Earth, climate model simulations can also provide a kind of ‘alternate Earth’ to test what would have happened without human influences.
-Such experiments show that the observed warming would not have occurred without human influence..
+Such experiments show that the observed warming would not have occurred without human influence.

 Finally, physical theory predicts that human influences on the climate system should produce specific patterns of change, and we see those patterns in both observations and climate simulations.
 For example, nights are warming faster than days, less heat is escaping to space, and the lower atmosphere (troposphere) is warming but the upper atmosphere (stratosphere) has cooled.
-These confirmed predictions are all evidence of changes driven primarily by increases in greenhouse gas concentrations rather than natural causes.
+These confirmed predictions are all evidence of changes driven primarily by increases in GHG concentrations rather than natural causes.

 [START FAQ 1.1, FIGURE 1 HERE]